 Data That Shape Healthcare Policy

 Healthcare policy at all levels—national, state, municipal—is in flux.
-As the steward of healthcare claims for private insurance plans covering more than 150 million individuals, FAIR Health offers data that paint a clear picture of how the healthcare system is operating today and lay the foundation for informed decisions to effect positive change.
+As the steward of the nation’s largest repository of private healthcare claims, FAIR Health offers data that paint a clear picture of how the healthcare system is operating today and lay the foundation for informed decisions to effect positive change.
 Because FAIR Health is known nationwide to be neutral and conflict-free, our trusted, representative claims data can be used to support varied legislative proposals and perspectives.
 Indeed, federal and state agencies and legislative bodies responsible for a broad range of initiatives frequently turn to FAIR Health data as an invaluable resource for advancing their goals.
-New York and Connecticut have already enacted legislation using FAIR Health benchmarks as the reference point for consumer protection laws and more than 20 other states have approached FAIR Health for support with their plans to advance similar proposals.
+Connecticut, Georgia, New Mexico, New York and Texas have already enacted legislation using FAIR Health benchmarks as the reference point for surprise billing laws and more than 20 other states have approached FAIR Health for support with their plans to advance similar proposals.

 Strategic uses for FAIR Health data by healthcare policy makers include: